 To bind the receiver to the transmitter do this:

-Clean the boat with fresh water after use, and dry the hull and sails with a soft cloth paying attention to the sail eyelets and all metal parts.
+Clean the boat with fresh water after use, and dry the hull and sails with a soft cloth or paper tissue, paying attention to the sail eyelets and all metal parts.

-Also take care not to dent or bend the sails, hard objects including finger nails will damage them.
 After sailing, remove the deck hatch / seals to air and dry the hull should there be any water ingress, do this immediately.
-Also release any tension from the sails, finally get the batteries on a charge ready for the next sail. 🙂
+Also release any tension from the sails.

 If you mount batteries on the keel box, check the extension cable connector periodically as this will be prone to corrosion which will reduce electrical conductivity.

-Also, water can get in through the on/off switch bellows so check your on/off switch periodically.
-After a year and a half of use I replaced mine as it had rusted and became unreliable.
+Water can get in through the on/off switch bellows so check your on/off switch periodically.
+After a year and a half of use I replaced mine as it had rusted and become unreliable.

 Tuning the Dragonforce 65